kirchoffpt/juicebox/README.md

 # Juicebox Audio Player
 Multi-user music player made with ASP.NET Core and React.
 Also uses PostgreSQL database (previously used MySQL).
 [Hosted on Heroku](http://jboxaudio.herokuapp.com) using Docker.
 Made as an example full stack project.
+This started as a group project but very quickly became a solo one.
 ### :)

 Join/Create a room and upload/listen to mp3s.